Statistics for Laboratory Scientists ( 140.615 )

 Example: detecting a treatment effect

 Imagine we have three different treatments, and we are interested whether treatment has an effect on a response.
-In this example, the response might also depend on age.
+In this example, the response also depends on age.

 head(dat.anc1)